 It is later revealed that Darkseid had turned Jimmy Olsen into a container for the powers of the New Gods.
 He sends Mary Marvel, whom he had coerced into taking back her dark powers, to capture him.
 Superman comes to Jimmy's aid, only for Darkseid to take control of Jimmy's powers, making him radiate Kryptonite.
 Ray Palmer manages to shut off Darkseid's control, and the villain is confronted by a gigantic turtle-like Jimmy.
 After battling Jimmy across the Metropolis landscape, Darkseid moves in for the kill only to witness The Atom emerge from Jimmy's head.
 Palmer quickly destroys the vessel of the New Gods' powers freeing them into the void.
 Enraged, Darkseid is taken by surprise when a Boom Tube opens above the skies of Metropolis.
 His scion and son Orion emerges from the tube, having managed to escape being murdered by the Infinity Man.
 Orion and Darkseid battle, and after a furious exchange, at the end of it all, Darkseid realizes it was not meant to be and his heart is ripped from his chest by his own son.

-Darkseid reappears during the events of Final Crisis.
-It is claimed there was some sort of cosmic war, and Darkseid came out as the victor.
-He and the rest of his elite core of followers have reappeared in Blüdhaven, operating a business known as the " Dark Side Club".
+Darkseid appears during the events of Final Crisis.
+He and the rest of his elite core of followers have reappeared in Bludhaven, operating a business known as the " Dark Side Club".
 In their new states of existence, the New Gods are capable of possessing human bodies and using them as hosts, though the process eventually kills the host and necessitates a new body.
 Following the murder of Orion, Dan Turpin discovered that the Dark Side Club was connected to the disappearances of several metahuman children.
 In Darkseid later reveals to Turpin that he gained control of the Anti-Life Equation and is using it to corrupt the children, being looked over by Granny Goodness and Bernadeth.

 Over the following weeks, Darkseid used his servant Libra to unite Earth's super villains in the Secret Society, planning to use them in his coming conquest of Earth.
 Additionally, Darkseid had Libra arrange an attack on the Daily Planet to distract his old enemy Superman, murdered the Martian Manhunter as a means of recruiting more super villains, framed Green Lantern Hal Jordan for the murder of Orion, captured Batman, and infected Wonder Woman with an unknown virus, depriving the Superhero community of some of their greatest leaders.
 In addition, Darkseid also took to restarting the Evil Factory with the intent of making new bodies for the New Gods, at which point Turpin realized that Darkseid was trying to take over his body.
 Following these events, Darkseid released the Anti-Life Equation over the Internet, bringing all who saw under Darkseid's will and capable of spreading it to others.
 Darkseid eventually succeeded in taking over Turpin's body.
 However, an unknown force resurrected Barry Allen, the second Flash, in an effort to stop Darkseid, whose very presence was corrupting the multiverse.
-One month into his rule of Earth, Batman managed to free himself and confront Darkseid.
+One month into his rule of Earth, Batman managed to free himself and confront a Darkseid.
 He shot Darkseid with the same radion bullet Darkseid used to kill Orion, while at the same moment Darkseid unleashed his Omega sanction on him.
 Darkseid was wounded and poisoned by radion, but still alive.
-After a confrontation with Superman, his defeat came about when Barry Allen and Wally West guided his own omega beams, the bullet that killed Orion from another time, as well as the Black Racer, to him.
-Darkseid's spirit survived, however, and was only destroyed when Superman realized that everything is a vibration, and created the opposite vibration to cancel him out for good.
+His defeat came about when Barry Allen and Wally West guided his own omega beams, the bullet that killed Orion from another time, as well as the Black Racer, to him.

 Earth 2 World's End